-In August 2000, Dakota and Scott counties signed a Joint Powers Agreement (JPA) to manage the watershed together in 2002 and fulfill the conditions required by the Metropolitan Surface Water Management Act (MN Statute 103B).
-The two counties jointly fund activities of the VRWJPO and are statutorily responsible for management.
+Dakota and Scott counties signed a Joint Powers Agreement (JPA) to manage the watershed together in 2002 and fulfill the conditions required by the Metropolitan Surface Water Management Act (MN Statute 103B).
+The two counties jointly fund activities of the VRWJPO and are statutorily responsible for management, with Dakota County as the fiscal agent.
 The JPA allows for a three-member Joint Powers Board (JPB), comprised of two Dakota County Commissioners and one Scott County Commissioner.
 A nine-member citizen advisory Watershed Planning Commission (WPC) supports the JPB, consisting of eight Dakota County residents and one Scott County resident.
 A Technical Advisory Group (TAG) provides informal technical consultation and consists of city partners, state partners, non-governmental organizations, County staff, Soil and Water Conservation District staff, and engineering advisors.
-Dakota County is the fiscal agent of the VRWJPO.